 AutoZone provides all salaried employees in active full-time employment in the United States a company-paid life insurance benefit in the amount of two times annual earnings.
-"Annual earnings" exclude stock options but include salary and bonuses received.
+"Annual earnings" exclude stock compensation and gains realized from stock option exercises, but include salary and incentive compensation received.
 Additionally, salaried employees are eligible to purchase additional life insurance subject to insurability above certain amounts.
 The maximum benefit of the company-paid and the additional coverage combined is \$5,000,000.
 All of the Named Executive Officers are eligible for this benefit.